luyadev/luya/docs/guide1.0/install.md

 Problems
 --------

+### Composer

+When you encounter errors with composer install/update, make sure you have installed the version **1.0.0** of composer, in order to update your composer run `composer self-update`.

+As Yii2 requies the `fxp/composer-asset-plugin` make sure you have at least version `1.1.3` installed of the plugin, in order to update the composer-asset-plugin run `composer global require "fxp/composer-asset-plugin:~1.1"`.

+### Ask us!

 When you have Problems with installing *LUYA* or have unexpected errors or strange behaviors, let us know and [Issue on GitHub](https://github.com/luyadev/luya/issues) or [Join the Gitter Chat](https://gitter.im/luyadev/luya) we love your Feedback!

 [![Join the chat at https://gitter.im/luyadev/luya](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/luyadev/luya?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)